Evolution of cold gas at 2<z<5: a blind search for HI and OH absorption lines towards mid-infrared color selected radio-loud AGNs: Intervening absorption statistics

 For a total redshift path of 9.3, the detection of 5 intervening DLAs correspond to a number of DLAs per unit redshift, $n_{DLA}$ = 0.54 $\pm$ 0.24.
 This is slightly higher but due to large uncertainties consistent with the measurement of 0.24$\pm$0.02 based on SDSS DLAs by \citet{Noterdaeme12dla}, and $0.26^{+0.06}_{-0.05}$ towards radio-loud quasars based on the combined CORALS and UCSD samples by \citet{Jorgenson06}.
 Since, the quasars in our sample are fainter than previous surveys (see Fig.~\ref{fig:samp}), it is also possible that there is indeed a dependence between $n_{\rm DLA}$ and the faintness of quasars as noted by \citet[][]{Ellison01} for the CORALS sample.

-As discussed in next section, in comparison to associated \hi\ 21-cm absorption detection rates in low-$z$ AGNs, the detection of just 2 PDLAs and one associated \hi\ 21-cm absorber (M1540-1453) from our sample may seem surprising low.
-But in fact the detection of 3 PDLAs from our sample is in fact a factor of 3 larger than what we expect from the statistics of PDLAs observed at $z\sim 3$ in SDSS \citep[][]{Prochaska08}.
+As discussed in next section, in comparison to associated \hi\ 21-cm absorption detection rates in low-$z$ AGNs, the detection of just 2 PDLAs and one associated \hi\ 21-cm absorber (M1540-1453) from our sample may seem surprisingly low.
+But actually the detection of 3 PDLAs from our sample is in fact a factor of 3 larger than what we expect from the statistics of PDLAs observed at $z\sim 3$ in SDSS \citep[][]{Prochaska08}.
 Interestingly, from the statistics of damped H$_2$ absorption lines, \citet[][]{Noterdaeme19} have suggested that the PDLA fraction in \citet{Prochaska08pdla} may have been underestimated.
 A complete search of \lya\ absorption towards all the targets in our sample will confirm the above mentioned excesses of DLAs and PDLAs.
-Specifically, from the observations of remaining $2 < z < 2.7$ sources ($\Delta z$ = 20.4), we expect to detect another $\sim$10 DLAs.
+Specifically, from the observations of all the sources ($\Delta z \sim$ 60), we expect to detect another $\sim$30 DLAs.

 Using SALT 1D spectra we measure redshift, $N$(H~{\sc i)} and rest equivalent widths of metal absorption lines corresponding to these DLAs.
 These measurements are provided in Table.~\ref{tab:dla}.
 The quoted error in $N$(H~{\sc i)} also include continuum placement uncertainties.
 The single component Voigt profile fits to the DLAs are shown in Fig~\ref{fig_dlafit}.
 The rest equivalent width of Si~{\sc ii}$\lambda$1526\AA\ lines are provided in column 4 of Table.~\ref{tab:dla}.
 The metallicities inferred using the W(Si~{\sc ii}) and metallicity correlation \citep[see equation 1 of][]{Prochaska08} are given in column 5.
 We also estimated metallicity using weak transitions of Si~{\sc ii} or S~{\sc ii}.
 These are provided in column 6.
 For \zabs = 2.7613 PDLA towards M2154$-$3826 we detect several weak transitions of Fe~{\sc ii}, Ni~{\sc ii} and Si~{\sc ii}.
 We used single component curve of growth to measure metallicities in this case.
 Overall, the metallicities of these DLAs are typically less than a tenth of the solar metallicity.
 However, given the poor spectral resolution of our data these estimates may suffer from hidden saturation effects.